-Losing fitness when you stop working out is one of the key principles of conditioning.
+Losing fitness when you stop working out, also called detraining or deconditioning, is one of the key principles of conditioning.
 The principle of use/disuse simply means that when we stop exercising, we generally begin to decondition, and lose both strength and aerobic fitness.
 Most of us need to stop exercising on occasion for any number of reasons.
 Illness, injury, holidays, work, travel and social commitments often interfere with training routines.
 When this happens, we will often see a decline in our level of conditioning.

 Detraining in Fit Athletes